Waleed776-zoi/Waleed776-zoi/README.md

 # About Me

-> **From the mountains of Balochistan to AI researcher, building intelligent systems that transform ideas into real-world impact.**
+> **From the mountains of Balochistan to AI researcher, building intelligent systems that transforming ideas into real-world impact.**

 # Research Interests & Contributions